 - Books about insects

 This colorful craft would look adorable on a school bulletin board or at home on the refrigerator.
+You could even write numbers on the caterpillar to teach counting!

 Related: Fluttering Paper Butterfly Craft